Submissions

 The Convergence Lens is a worker-owned cooperative publication looking for contributors who share our commitment to bridging cultural analysis with political consciousness.

-We’re seeking writers, activists, cultural critics, fandom experts, and movement organizers to create research-driven content that inspires people into action.
+We’re seeking writers, activists, TV/Film critics, fandom experts, and social justice organizers to create research-driven, human-first content that inspires people into action.

 Writing experience is not a requirement.
 Everything we publish goes through a collaborative, hands-on editorial process.
-What we look for most is a deep knowledge of culture, movements, and the issues you’re writing about, combined with a commitment to factual analysis and authentic voice.
+What we look for most is a passionate knowledge of culture, liberation movements, and the causes you’re writing about, combined with a commitment to factual analysis and using your authentic voice.

 Our Current Reality

-The Convergence Lens is a cooperative in its early operating stage, and therefore we are not currently able to pay our contributors.
+The Convergence Lens is in its early operating stages, and therefore we are not currently able to pay our contributors, as much as we want to – and we really, really do want to.

-We believe strongly that writers deserve to be compensated for their labor and expertise – this is, in fact, one of the reasons we chose the cooperative model over a nonprofit or investor-funded structure.
-Worker-Members of the cooperative are compensated for their work.
-We are building toward a model where contributors can be too.
+We believe with all our hearts that writers deserve to be compensated for their labor and expertise – this is, in fact, one of the reasons we chose the worker-owned cooperative model over a nonprofit or investor-funded structure.
+We are building toward a model where our contributors can be paid at above-average rates.

 Our Promise to Contributors

-• Actively growing our Reader-Member base and cooperative revenue to fund paid contributor rates as quickly as possible.
+• Actively growing our readership and increasing the cooperative’s revenue to fund paid contributor rates as quickly as possible.

 • Not exploiting unpaid labor indefinitely under the guise of ‘exposure’ – this is just a stage in our development, it will not be permanent.

-• Treating your work with respect through thoughtful editing and professional presentation.
+• Treating your work with respect through careful editing and professional presentation.

-• Promoting your work across our platforms to maximize reach and impact.
+• Promoting your work across our platforms to maximize its reach and impact.

 • Crediting you appropriately with a byline and author bio.